rhon3n/rhon3n.github.io/README.md

 1. You can view Rhonen's portfolio.
 1. You can contact Rhonen via live messaging.
-1. You can follow links to Rhonen's various projects.
+1. You can follow links to Rhonen's relevant experience.
-1. You can download Rhonen's resume.

 ## Roadmap